Russian Fort Elizabeth: Dismantling

+Schäffer was also involved in a secret mission to Hawaiʻi in 1816, where he tried to persuade Kamehameha I to accept Russian protection and establish a naval base on Kauaʻi.
+His plan was foiled by British and U.S. diplomats, who convinced the king to reject the offer.
+Prince Alexander Bagration returned to Russia in 1817 and continued his military career until his retirement in 1821.
 The Kingdom of Hawaiʻi tasked Kauaʻi pioneer Valdemar Knudsen with the removal of armaments from the fort.
-Similar work was being done in that era across the kingdom with other forts being dismantled at Kailua-Kona, Lāhainā and along the waterfront at the old port of Honolulu.
+Similar work was being done in that era across the kingdom, with other forts dismantled at Kailua-Kona, Lāhainā, and along the waterfront at the old port of Honolulu.
 In a letter sent to Honolulu, Knudsen listed an inventory of the guns at the fort following a survey made in 1862.
-They included 60 flintlock muskets, 16 swords, 12 18-pound cannon, 26 4- and 6-pound cannon, 6 heavy guns and 24 little guns.
-During the decommissioning of the fort in 1864, while Knudsen was loading armaments and munitions for sale as scrap metal onto a schooner in Waimea Bay, one or two cannons fell into the murky waters of Waimea Bay.
+They included 60 flintlock muskets, 16 swords, 12 18-pound cannons, 26 4- and 6-pound cannons, six heavy guns, and 24 little guns.
+During the decommissioning of the fort in 1864, while Knudsen was loading armaments and munitions for sale as scrap metal onto a schooner in Waimea Bay, one or two cannons fell into Waimea Bay.

 Access

-The fort is located at coordinates 21°57′6″N 159°39′51″W, on the southeastern shore of the mouth of the Waimea River in Waimea, Kauai County, Hawaii.
-A small parking lot is south of the Hawaii Route 50 bridge, known as Kaumualiʻi Highway in honor of the last king.
-Facilities at the park include an interpretive walking path, and restrooms.
+The fort is located at coordinates 21°57′6″N 159°39′51″W, on the southeastern shore of the mouth of the Waimea River in Waimea, Kauaʻi County, Hawaiʻi.
+A small parking lot is south of the Hawaiʻi Route 50 bridge, known as Kaumualiʻi Highway in honor of the last king.
+Facilities at the park include an interpretive walking path and restrooms.
 A brochure with details of the site is available for a self-guided interpretive tour.
-Visitors to this site can enjoy exploring the remains of the fort, viewing scenery, photography and historical interpretation.
+Visitors can explore the fort's remains, view scenery, take photos, and learn history.